 If pseudo-meat burgers aren’t your thing, bean burgers are a great vegetarian option that offers similar benefits.
 Dr. Praeger’s burgers are non-GMO, vegan, and gluten-free, thanks to an ingredient list containing primarily beans, lentils, mushrooms, tomatoes, and brown rice.

-While they’re lower in protein than the aforementioned faux-meat products, they’re rich in fiber (6 grams per serving), low in calories (130 per serving), and have no cholesterol.
+While they’re lower in protein than the aforementioned faux-meat products, they’re rich in fiber (6 grams per serving), contain 130 calories per serving, and have no cholesterol.
 They’re also super quick to prepare (just 12 minutes via oven or stovetop, or 2.5 minutes in the microwave), making them an easy go-to meal when you’re short on time, but want a nutrient-dense option.

 Best Sausage Substitute: Beyond Meat Plant-Based Sausage Links, 14 Ounces

 These sausages from Beyond Meat are made from pea, rice, and faba bean protein, contributing to an impressive 16 grams of protein per serving.
-Compared to a traditional pork sausage, this product has 35 percent less saturated fat and no GMOs, soy, or gluten.
+This product has less saturated fat than traditional pork sausage.
+It also contains no GMOs, soy, or gluten, unlike some pork sausage.
 They cook super quick, too, only needing six minutes in a skillet or on the grill.
 Each serving has 190 calories, 3 grams of fiber, and 3.8 milligrams of iron.
 Whether it’s breakfast, lunch, or dinner, Beyond Meat sausages are versatile and make a great addition to any plant-based grocery list.

 Best Seafood Substitute: Gardein Golden Fishless Filets